ripliveit/riplive_admin/wp-content/plugins/captcha/readme.txt

 You could add this line to the variable and display this variable in the required place instead of `echo "Please complete the CAPTCHA."`.
 If there is a variable (responsible for the errors output) in the check function, this phrase can be added to this variable.
 If the function returns 'true', it means that you have entered captcha properly.
 In all other cases the function will return 'false'.

+= Can I move the Captcha block in the comment form? =

+It depends on the comments form.
+If the hook call by means of which captcha works (after_comment_field or something like this) is present in the file comments.php, you can change captcha positioning by moving this hook call.

+Please find the file 'comments.php' in the theme and change position of the line `do_action( 'comment_form_after_fields' );` or any similar line - place it under the Submit button.
+In case there is no such hook in the comments file of your theme, then, unfortunately, this option is not available.

+= How to change a captcha title =

+You should go to the Settings page and change the value in the 'Title for CAPTCHA in the form' field.

+= During the settings saving I get the error: 'Please select one item in the block Arithmetic and Complexity for CAPTCHA'.
+What is this? =

+For stable work of the Captcha plugin you should select at least one item in the 'Arithmetic actions for CAPTCHA' block and select 'CAPTCHA complexity level' on the Settings page, because math expression should consist of at least 1 math sign and parts of math expression should be displayed like words or numbers or both of them.

 = I have some problems with the plugin's work.
 What Information should I provide to receive proper support? =

 Please make sure that the problem hasn't been discussed yet on our forum (<a href="http://support.bestwebsoft.com" target="_blank">http://support.bestwebsoft.com</a>).
 If no, please provide the following data along with your problem's description: